Meet The Team

 Hannah’s path in health care and education has been shaped by both personal inspiration and professional passion.
 Drawn to HealthForce Kentucky’s mission to expand opportunities and bring advanced technology into classrooms, she offers a rare combination of clinical expertise and teaching experience that helps prepare students for future health careers.
 Her interest in health care began early, influenced by her grandmother’s work as a nurse.
 From a young age, Hannah was motivated by the idea of carrying that legacy forward and making a meaningful difference in people’s lives.
 She graduated as a registered nurse from Henderson Community College in 2010 and went on to earn her BSN from Indiana Wesleyan University.
 In 2017, Hannah expanded her career by earning her Rank I certification in Career and Technical Education (CTE) Allied Health courses at Owensboro High School.
 Her background in medical-surgical nursing and home care provided her with a strong foundation in both patient care and the broader health system, which she now brings into the classroom.
 As an educator, Hannah focuses on hands-on, immersive learning.
 By incorporating real-world simulations and advanced resources, she helps students explore the many career pathways in health care while developing practical skills and confidence.
 Beyond her professional work, Hannah is committed to her family.
 She and her husband, Nick, are raising three children and spend much of their time supporting them in school and extracurricular activities.
 Whether she’s at the ball field or relaxing by the pool, Hannah carries the same energy and dedication into her home life that she brings to her career.

-Brittany Hamiltion, RN, BSN, MHA
+Brittany Morris, RN, BSN, MHA

 Simulation Education Specialist